emacsmirror/csv2ledger/README.md

 restaurant    Expenses:Leisure:Restaurant
 ```

 The first column contains the match strings, the second column the ledger account.
 There can be multiple match strings associated with one account, as shown in the example.
 With this file set up, you should point the option `c2l-account-matchers-file` to it so that the matchers can be used to determine the target account.

+What happens is that Emacs looks at the data for a transaction and check if one of the matchers is present in it.
+This is simple substring matching: if the string `"lidl"` is in the transaction, the target account is set to Expenses:Groceries.

 By default, `csv2ledger` only checks the `payee` and `description` fields in the CSV file for matches, but this can be configured with the option `c2l-title-match-fields`.
 I personally set this option to the following value: